Balance sheet: Definition, components, and examples

 Who needs a balance sheet?

-Additionally, many business entity structures require you to create a balance sheet annually to report the business’ financial position to stakeholders, state treasurers, and even the IRS (in some cases).
+Additionally, many business entity structures require you to create a balance sheet annually to report the business’s financial position to stakeholders, state treasurers, and even the IRS (in some cases).

 How do you create a balance sheet?